Geeksltd/MSharp.Docs/how-to/uiComposition/moduleReferences.md

 }
 ```

-## Module referenced inside a list
+## Module reference inside a list
-You can have module references to be used inside lists.
+You can have module references for using inside lists.
 They can be created for each list item by using `UsedPerItem` method on the object returned by the `Reference<T>`.

 Two common scenarios for using this pattern are nested lists and custom form per list item.